-The Community consultation were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of DRP communities.
-Stakeholder consultation, was targeted at people/communities who may - directly or indirectly, positively or negatively- be affected by the outcomes of a subproject.
-The consultations were conducted at two different tiers of stakeholders: DRP people and different organization representative who are concern about the subproject.
-All of the proceedings and interaction of consultation and Community consultations have been recorded and are to be considered in the design of ESMF.
-In addition, attended list of participants of consultation meeting recorded and it's been attached in Appendix-4.
+The consultations were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of local communities.
+Stakeholder consultation was targeted at people/communities who may - directly or indirectly, positively or negatively- be affected by the outcomes of a sub-project.
+The consultations were conducted at two different tiers of stakeholders: DRP people, police and different organization representatives who are concern about the sub-project.
+All of the proceedings and interaction of consultation have been recorded and are to be considered in the design of ESMF.
+In addition, attended list of participants of consultation meeting recorded and it has been attached in Appendix-3.

-Feedback, Suggestions, and Recommendations of the Participants Community Consultation
+Feedback, Suggestions and Recommendations of the Participants